mroth/semverdesc/README.md

 ## Usage

 For the most part, this is a drop-in replacement for `git describe`, with nearly identical option syntax.

-The official git-describe has [tons of options](https://git-scm.com/docs/git-describe), a few of which are not supported here, but I believe we have covered the entire subset of options that are probably useful when using git tags for semantic versioning.
+The official git-describe has [tons of options](https://git-scm.com/docs/git-describe), a few of which are not supported here, but I believe we have covered the entire subset of options that are potentially useful when using git tags for semantic versioning:

 ```
 $ git semver-describe --help